wanglin2/mind-map-docs/src/en/plugins/numbers.md

 # Numbers chargeable plugin

+> Current Latest Version:v2.0.0
+>
+> Version adaptation instructions:
+>
+> Version v2.0.0 is compatible with simple-mind-map of v0.12.1 and above.
+>
+> Version v1.0.0 is compatible with simple-mind-map of v0.12.0 and below.

 The Numbers plugin provides the function of one click numbering of child nodes of a node, supports multiple numbering forms, and specifies the hierarchy of numbering:

 <p style="display:flex;align-items: flex-end;">